-Available options may vary depending on a database you select.
+Available options may vary depending on the database you select.

-After adding any specific words to include or exclude, you can also add filters for any of the other metrics: Word Count, Volume, KD, Intent, CPC, Competitive Density and SERP features.
+After adding specific words to include or exclude, you can also add filters for any other metrics: Word Count, Volume, KD, Intent, CPC, Competitive Density, and SERP features.

 Word Count filtering makes it easier to scan for long-tail keywords.